-The strength of the governing body has been recognised by Ofsted (June 2019)
+The strength of the governing body has been recognised by Ofsted (June 2019):

 - The governance of the school is strong and highly effective.
-Relationships between governors and senior leaders are very positive and constructive.
-Together, they strive for excellence and have a strong vision for the future direction of the college. - Governors are kept very well informed by senior leaders and have a good understanding of the college's strengths and areas for development.
+Relationships between governors and senior leaders are very positive and constructive. - Governors are kept well informed by senior leaders and have a good understanding of the college's strengths and areas for development.
 Governors are proactive in their role and visit the college frequently to support its development priorities. - Governors are highly skilled and knowledgeable.
 They use their expertise to hold senior leaders stringently to account.